 Wednesday Dec.
 9 and Friday Dec.
 11, 12 non-tenure eligible faculty members at the College of William and Mary were informed that their contracts may not be renewed for the next academic year.
 The faculty members were told that by March they would know whether they could stay at the College.
 Now, the deadline has been pushed back to May, leaving these faculty members, as well as their departments and students, anticipating the decision on their futures at the College.

 Though the affected faculty come from a range of disciplines, much of the recent student activism on the issue has been focused on four NTE faculty members, all from the Modern Languages and Literatures department.
-German studies lecturer Veronika Burney, visiting assistant professor of Russian studies Marina Filipovic, Italian lecturer Sara Mattavelli and Arabic studies lecturer Peiyu Yang are all facing potential contract non-renewals, but will not receive the College’s final decision until next month.
+German studies lecturer Veronika Burney, Italian lecturer Sara Mattavelli, Arabic studies lecturer Peiyu Yang, and a visiting assistant professor of Russian Studies who wishes to remain unnamed are all facing potential contract non-renewals, but will not receive the College’s final decision until next month.

 While many of the 12 NTE faculty members hoped for a final decision on their contracts in March, Dean of Arts and Sciences Maria Donoghue Velleca explains that this was not a firm deadline.